utmstack/Documentation/Installation/MasterServerInstallation.md

 <img title="UTMStack Installer Capture" alt="UTMStack Installer Capture" src="./Images/Images/../../../Images/UTMStacklogin.png">

 Once UTMStack is installed, use admin as the user and the password generated during the installation for the default user to login.
-You can found the password and other generated configurations in /root/utmstack.
+You can find the password and other generated configurations in /root/UTMStack.

 {: .note}
 Note: Use HTTPS in front of your server name or IP to access the login page.